Bipartite causal inference with interference, time series data, and a random network: Simulation Study

-\cref{tab:sims_single} shows the estimation and inferential results for estimating the effect for one outcome unit using the three na\"ive approaches, and the three matching estimators.
-For each estimator we report bias, mean squared error and coverage of 95\% intervals.
-For the matching estimators, we also report the proportion of exposed time periods that were matched.
+Table \ref{tab:real_sims} shows the estimation and inferential results for estimating the immediate and carryover effect for one outcome unit using the three na\"ive approaches, the estimator based on linear regression, the IPW estimator, and the three proposed estimators.
+For each estimator we report bias, mean squared error, and coverage of 95\% intervals.
+For the proposed algorithms, we further report the proportion of exposed time periods that were matched, and the success rate that the optimization problem was solved.